thegeek-sys/Vault/Class/Cybersecurity/Authentication/Passwords.md

 It consists of precompiting tables of hash values for all salts (a *mammoth table* of hash values) It can be countered by using sufficiently large salt value and a sufficiently large hash length

+### Password selection strategies
+Many systems nowadays have a complex password policy (*proactive password checking*).
+With this policy users are allowed to select their own password, however the system checks to see if the password is allowable, and if not, rejects it (if the password is weak it is not accepted).

+The goal is to eliminate guessable passwords while allowing the user to select a password that is memorable.
+A disadvantage is the space required by dictionaries and the time to check

+---
+## Tokens